Caldera (film)

-Caldera is an 11-minute computer animated short film released in 2012.
+Caldera is an 11-minute animated short film released in 2012.
 It was directed by Evan Viera, co-written by Chris Bishop, co-produced by Chris Perry, and created in conjunction with Bit Films, the computer animation incubator program at Hampshire College in Amherst, Massachusetts.

 Caldera received a Prix Ars Electronica Award of Distinction in the Computer Animation category in 2012.

 Plot

 Caldera is about a young girl who goes off her medication and leaves a bleak metropolis to immerse herself in a vibrant oceanic cove.
 Ultimately, the story is about the young girl's impossible predicament, where she can not live in either the fantastical and haunting world of psychosis or in the marginalizing society that mandates her medication.